 Perhaps the Great Blue Heron (Ardea herodias) stands out the most, given its propensity to build a rookery anywhere with a suitable water and food source.

 One of two native Ardea species, they stand between three and four feet tall, with a wing span that approaches six feet.
+With the exception of the Rocky Mountains and Upper Midwest, they can be found at ponds and lakes across the United States.

 Similar in size and habitat preference to the Great Blue Heron, the Great Egret (Ardea alba) stands apart by dint of its white feathers and a yellow bill.